 Catastrophe modelling allows insurers and businesses to understand the potential risks before they have happened, helping them put safeguards in place to minimise damage should the catastrophe take place.
 Insurers use modelling to set premiums, government officials can use it to understand vulnerable regions and put policies in place and lenders can use models to establish lending practices.
 Therefore, catastrophe modelling is hugely important to a variety of industries and has helped many avoid potential bankruptcy.

 How do I become a catastrophe modeller?

 Interested in becoming a catastrophe modeller?

 Unlike a majority of roles in insurance, those wanting to get into catastrophe modelling are likely to need a specific degree in geography, maths or statistics.
-There are few graduate programmes that deal directly with catastrophe modelling, with Willis Towers Watson being one of the exceptions.
+There are few graduate programmes that deal directly with catastrophe modelling.
 However, there are junior and entry level roles in catastrophe modelling that give you a good opportunity to gain experience in this area and give you the ability to work your way up the career ladder.
 Alternatively, some move into catastrophe modelling from areas such as underwriting or after they complete their graduate scheme.

 Where does a catastrophe modeller work?